telerik/teststudio-docs/docs/advanced-topics/build-server/docker-container-testing.md

 > __Note__
 > <br>
 > <br>
-> Additional information about the msiexec installers can be found on the <a href="https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/msiexec" target="_blank">Microsoft documentation</a>.
+> Additional information about the msi installers can be found on the <a href="https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/msiexec" target="_blank">Microsoft documentation</a>.

 ## Execute Tests